-Together with China, Spain and other influential states, e.g., Russian resistance to the international sovereignty of Kosovo presents a serious challenge to policy makers in Prishtina and Kosovo's supporters in Europe, North America and elsewhere.33 As a permanent member of the U.N.
-Security Council, the Russian Government's 'originalist' views on Kosovo, which invoke the authority of international law, pose no small challenge to Kosovar and international policy makers who seek to win 'international legal sovereignty' for the Government of Kosovo.34 authority of SCR 1244 and therefore under the sovereignty of the
+Together with China, Spain and other influential states, e.g., Russian resistance to the international sovereignty of Kosovo presents a serious challenge to policy makers in Prishtina and Kosovo's supporters in Europe, North America and elsewhere.
+As a permanent member of the U.N.
+Security Council, the Russian Government's 'originalist' views on Kosovo, which invoke the authority of international law, pose no small challenge to Kosovar and international policy makers who seek to win 'international legal sovereignty' for the Government of Kosovo.

-33 Stephen Krasner distinguishes four types of sovereignty:

-[&]quot;International legal sovereignty refers to the practices associated with mutual recognition, usually between territorial entities that have formal juridical independence.
+&lt;sup>33 Stephen Krasner distinguishes four types of sovereignty: "International legal sovereignty refers to the practices associated with mutual recognition, usually between territorial entities that have formal juridical independence.
 Westphalian sovereignty refers to political organization based on the exclusion of external actors from authority structures within a given territory.
 Domestic sovereignty refers to the formal organization of political authority within the state and the ability of public authorities to exercise effective control within the borders of their own polity.
 Finally, interdependence sovereignty refers to the ability of public authorities to regulate the flow of information, ideas, goods, people, pollutants, or capital across the borders of their state."
 Sovereignty, Organized Hypocrisy, Princeton University Press, 1999, pp. 3-4, Italics added.

-34 In Moscow's 'originalist' view, Kosovo remains legally under the
+In Moscow's 'originalist' view, Kosovo remains legally under the authority of SCR 1244 and therefore under the sovereignty of the